LEARN HOW TO CROCHET + A Free eBook

 Hook sizes are slightly different for different countries.
 Because all my patterns are written in American Terms, I will explain a bit about American Hook sizing.

-The sizes are simply the mm sizing of the head of the hook.
-The reason we use different size hooks is because we make lots of different things!
-For instance, when making a stuffed toy, you wasn’t small, tight stitches so the stuffing doesn’t come out.
+The reason we use different sized hooks is because we make lots of different things with different sized yarn!
+For instance, when making a stuffed toy, you want small, tight stitches so the stuffing doesn’t come out.
 To make small, tight stitches you need a small hook.
-On the other hand, if you want a soft, billowy, chunky scarf, you will want to use a big, chunky hook and achieves bit spaces between the stitches.
+On the other hand, if you want a soft, billowy, chunky scarf, you will want to use a big, chunky hook and achieves big spaces between the stitches to create a nicer drape.

 crochet hook sizes chart